codyparker/react-transform-words/README.md

   {
     word: "\\bexact\\b", // text with regex that matches only the full word 'exact'.
 Using double-slash to escape
     format: 'regex', // tells the transformer to use the string as regex instead of a normal string, which has regex characters escaped by default
+    extraProps: {
+      title: "A title for the highlight",
+      lang: 'en'
+    },
   }
 ]
 ```